kawakatz/emailverifier/README.md

 # emailverifier
-check if emails are valid or not.<br>
+Check if emails are valid or not.<br>
 install<br>
 ```➜  ~ go get -u -v github.com/kawakatz/emailverifier```